Skip to content

 If you just finished installing the self-host bundle, start here with Network first.
 That is where you set the install’s public host, choose whether HTTPS is handled by bundled Caddy or an external proxy, and enter the ACME email when bundled Caddy owns certificate management.

-• active install profile and routing shape
+• active install status and routing shape

 • main public host and HTTPS mode